 Producing products than what is planned is also a waste and overdoing the production can cost the company relatively higher.
 The excess WIP, product and people movement, siloed operations, poor scheduling can lead to additional scrap and costs heavily.
 Unreliable processes, inconsistent production schedules, semi or no automation can often lead to overproduction.
 This type of waste is quite common in most manufacturing companies.

-Inventory consists of raw materials, WIP and finished goods.
+Inventory consists of raw materials, WIP, and finished goods.
 Over purchasing, manufacturing or transportation can often lead to inventory waste and this could arm and leg for manufacturers if poorly managed.
-Lack of demand forecasting, process optimization and over transportation can lead to this type of waste, and controlling this is extremely critical to improve product development and delivery.
+Lack of demand forecasting, process optimization, and over transportation can lead to this type of waste, and controlling this is extremely critical to improve product development and delivery.

-Over production or inefficiency leads to machine waste.
+Overproduction or inefficiency leads to machine waste.
 Using the same machine for long working hours could impact its efficiency.
 Heat and friction can contribute to machine inefficiencies and lead to machine repairs.
 Poorly managed and maintained machines could lead to poor productions and costs higher.
 It’s always important to maintain the machines well to avoid machine repair and labor costs.

 Well, by now you’d developed some insights into manufacturing waste and its impact.
-Let’s dive deep into the discussion of how data analytics could reduce waste and improve process, production and quality.
+Let’s dive deep into the discussion of how data analytics could reduce waste and improve process, production, and quality.

 Tips to reduce waste using technologies and data analytics

+All of this is possible using digital transformation services.
 Let’s see how this powerful combination works.

 Efficient defect management

-As this type of waste is mostly due to poor data management, lack of standardization and other process flaws, streamlining the process with the combination of IoT and mobile applications, the overall process becomes transparent and streamlined.
+As this type of waste is mostly due to poor data management, lack of standardization and other process flows, streamlining the process with the combination of IoT and mobile applications, the overall process becomes transparent and streamlined.

 IoT devices are used in machines to garner data which is pushed to mobile applications of the staff.
 The staff can push the data to their respective managers or supervisors for adjustments.
 This saves a lot of time and money.
-This also avoids the approval delays as the entire process is visible to everyone.
+This also avoids approval delays as the entire process is visible to everyone.

-The accurate data collection and processing could easily help the manufacturers to foresee the defects in the process and plan for improvements.
+Accurate data collection and processing could easily help the manufacturers to foresee the defects in the process and plan for improvements.

 Efficient Inventory Management

-We saw that inventory comprises raw materials, WIP and finished goods.
+We saw that inventory comprises raw materials, WIP, and finished goods.
 Managing the inventory efficiently is important to reduce waste.
 IoT is a wonderful addition to the manufacturing process to ensure the planned vs. actual production and audit the purchase and dispatch history of products in real-time.
-This provides a complete visibility to the entire inventory process leading to less cost and improved delivery.
+This provides complete visibility to the entire inventory process leading to less cost and improved delivery.
 With the data at the fingertips, it is never difficult to manage the inventory better.

 Label and organize the warehouse properly using data analytics to simplify the inventory woes and cost.
-Identifying products within the warehouse and dispatching them to customers is often troublesome for customers and poor process management leads to increased costs and below par customer experience.
-With IoT, RFID or QR code technology, labeling and organizing the products in the warehouse becomes super easy and makes it easily accessible for staff.
+Identifying products within the warehouse and dispatching them to customers is often troublesome for customers and poor process management leads to increased costs and below-par customer experience.
+With IoT, RFID, or QR code technology, labeling and organizing the products in the warehouse becomes super easy and makes it easily accessible for staff.
 By this way, you’d save a lot of time and money.

 Smart Predictive Maintenance System

 Leverage technology to reduce manufacturing waste.
-Considering an industry like manufacturing which deals with lots of processes, resources and machines, managing waste effectively is critical for ensuring a seamless customer experience through uncompromised product quality.
+Considering an industry like manufacturing which deals with lots of processes, resources, and machines, managing waste effectively is critical for ensuring a seamless customer experience through uncompromised product quality.
 Get started with manufacturing waste management best practices today before your competitor does.